About the Department of Engineering Mathematics

 Our history goes all the way back to the creation of the Faculty of Engineering, in 1908.
 The department is descended from the original Department of Theoretical Mechanics, which changed its name to the Department of Engineering Mathematics in 1973.
 The first Engineering Mathematics degrees were awarded in 1980, and we became part of the School of Computer Science, Electrical and Electronic Engineering, and Engineering Maths (which also includes the departments of Computer Science and Electrical Engineering) in 2010.

-You'll find the latest information from the department in our Newsletter (PDF, 238kB).
+You'll find the latest information from the department in our Engineering Mathematics newsletter (PDF, 1,973kB).